syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 ## How to draw different types of connector from the port

-The type of connector segment drawn from the port can be specified using the [DrawingObject](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DrawingObject) property.
+You can change the default connector type while drawing the connector from the port by setting the specific connector type instance to the[DrawingObject](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DrawingObject) property.
 This enables the drawing of various connector types from the port, including:
 * Staright
 * Bezier
 * Polyline